 Sunny is a human-computer interaction researcher who focuses on persuasive technologies, ubiquitous computing systems, mobile computing, and Web technologies.

-She is currently a User Experience Researcher at Google.
+She is currently a User Experience Researcher at Google where she spends most of her time focusing on usable security and privacy.
 Sunny has previously worked as a Principal User Experience Designer & Researcher for Amazon and a Research Scientist at Intel Labs Seattle.
 While at Intel, she investigated how to use mobile technologies to encourage health & wellness — particularly physical activity and healthy sleep behaviors — and to help people be more aware of the privacy implications of sensing and inference systems.

 Sunny has also investigated peoples’ understanding of and privacy concerns related to Wi-Fi use, designed and evaluated tools to help people be more aware of what they expose when they use Wi-Fi, examined privacy implications of location-enhanced technologies, and developed technologies to help elders age in place.